Skip to main content

 Since leaving office, Jackson has continued to stay involved in his community by serving on the George Mason Campus Advisory Committee, the Novant Prince William Hospital Board and the Historic Manassas Inc. Board.

 Jackson is a lifelong resident of Virginia and attended Virginia Commonwealth University, graduating in 1989 with a B.S. in Urban Planning.
-Jackson also formerly served as a Captain in the United States Army Reserves from 1989 to 1999.
+He also served as a Captain in the United States Army Reserves from 1989 to 1999.

 Director